 We all know people in our life that we would never trust making a purchase from.
 Sometimes learning who we can trust happens the hard way.

 What we do know is that we want someone that we can trust and have total faith in.
 Customers who are looking to purchase products or services are wanting the same thing from your small business.
 They want to know they can trust you with their time and hard-earned money.
 Connecting with them through a single weekly blog post is a great way to start building that trust and get them talking about you to their friends.

 I once stumbled upon the blog of a local photographer.
 She had taken some amazing photos during her family vacation to Disneyland and she gave all the credit to her brand new camera.
 This camera that was given to her from a major camera company in exchange for her honest opinion in a blog post!

 Many people start a blog and think they will instantly gain national exposure.
-While this is totally possible, it’s really not that simple.
+While this is totally possible, it’s usually not that simple.
 Just like anything in life, you have to put in the work to get the reward.
-Being active on social media outlets, especially Pinterest, will help you get that exposure.
+Being active on social media outlets, especially Pinterest will help you get that exposure.